sunh18/MonoSIM/readme.md

 Utilizing [Waymo eval tool](https://github.com/waymo-research/waymo-open-dataset/blob/master/docs/quick_start.md) to get official evaluation results.

 # Acknowlegment
-This repo benefits from the excellent work [M3D-RPN](https://github.com/garrickbrazil/M3D-RPN), [M3D-RPN-Waymo](https://github.com/JuliaChae/M3D-RPN-Waymo), [PV-RCNN](https://github.com/open-mmlab/OpenPCDet), [PyTorch3D](https://github.com/facebookresearch/pytorch3d).
+This repository is modified from Garrick Brazil and Xiaoming Liu's [Monocular 3D Region Proposal Network](https://github.com/garrickbrazil/M3D-RPN) based on their ICCV 2019 arXiv report and JuliaChae's [M3D-RPN-Waymo](https://github.com/JuliaChae/M3D-RPN-Waymo) repository to realize the MonoSIM's function.
+In addition, we ran the [PV-RCNN](https://github.com/open-mmlab/OpenPCDet)'s code to obtain the necessary data.
+Please see their project page for more information.
+This repo also benefits from the excellent work [PyTorch3D](https://github.com/facebookresearch/pytorch3d).
 Please also consider citing them.